eatrabyo/dads-6003-firewall-ml/README.md

 6. Bytes Received

 ### 2.4 Imbalanced Data
+The action data exhibits an imbalanced distribution, with "allow" being the most frequently occurring action, appearing 37,640 times, while "reset-both" is the least frequent action.
+The result "reset-both" is very low. so we focus on solution oversampling and combine (oversampling and undersampling).
+1. SMOTETomek : is a combination of two algorithms, Synthetic Minority Over-sampling Technique (SMOTE) and Tomek links.
+It is used to address the problem of imbalanced datasets in machine learning.
+SMOTE generates synthetic samples for the minority class, while Tomek links identify and remove overlapping samples from both the minority and majority classes, resulting in a balanced dataset.
+2. SMOTEENN : is another combination of algorithms used for dealing with imbalanced datasets.
+It combines SMOTE and Edited Nearest Neighbors (ENN) techniques.
+SMOTE generates synthetic samples for the minority class, and ENN removes samples from both classes that are misclassified by a classifier.
+SMOTEENN aims to achieve better performance by both oversampling the minority class and undersampling the majority class simultaneously.
+3. RandomOverSampler : is a simple technique for oversampling the minority class in an imbalanced dataset.
+It randomly selects samples from the minority class and replicates them until a balanced distribution is achieved.
+4. SMOTE : is a popular oversampling technique used to address class imbalance.
+It works by generating synthetic samples for the minority class based on the feature space.
+SMOTE selects a sample from the minority class, identifies its k nearest neighbors, and then creates new samples along the line segments connecting the original sample and its neighbors.

 ## 3. Machine Learning Algorithm
 We picked 4 machine learning algorithms( Random Forest, K-Nearest Neighbors, XG Boost, and Decision Tree) for this firewall data.